Civil Engineering Study 75-1

 Report - Technical

 McKinney, William M.; Liu, Victor A. S.; and Yu, Wei-wen, "Study of cold-formed steel structural members made of thick sheets and plates" (1975).
 Center for Cold-Formed Steel Structures Library.
-Paper 198.
+198.